the-mhdi/geth-bundler-suite/README.md

-# a Robust Decentralized Ethereum Bondler for modular use along side eth-clients
+# a Robust Decentralized Ethereum Bondler With Public Mempool for modular use along side geth-clients